 Recovery Support Services and Consumer Advocacy

 Recovery is a personal process that involves overcoming the negative impact of a psychiatric disability despite its continued presence.
-People can and do recover from mental illness.
+People can and do recover from behavioral illness.

 Recovery Support Services

 Research strongly supports the critical impact employment plays in promoting recovery.
-Consumers of mental health services want to work, and can maintain employment if they are given proper support and guidance.
-The Department works with local business and nonprofit organizations to hire consumers of mental health services and provides ongoing support.
+Consumers of behavioral health services want to work, and can maintain employment if they are given proper support and guidance.
+The Department works with local business and nonprofit organizations to hire consumers of behavioral health services and provides ongoing support.
 For more information about the Supportive Employment Program, call Stephen Baker at 202-673-7579.

 Decent, safe and affordable housing contributes to mental well-being.
-The Department funds supportive housing programs to expand the options available to people with mental illness—from rental assistance to community based residential facilities.
+The Department funds supportive housing programs to expand the options available to people with behavioral illness—from rental assistance to community based residential facilities.
 Our goal is to support the highest functional living arrangement and independence appropriate to the consumer.
-For more information about housing options, call the DMH Housing Division at (202) 671-2900.
+For more information about housing options, call the DBH Housing Division at (202) 671-2900.

 The Department recognizes that consumers must be active participates in their own treatment and supports programs that empower consumers.